uclaacm/tla-dev-intern-training-w24/week-2-figma/README.md

 ## Figma

 This section is led by Michelle Lee, Teach LA Design Director 2023-2024.
-Slides and exercises coming soon!

 Included in this week are additional materials from the winter 2021 Dev Intern Training for reference.